a number of models I have produced resin kits under the brand name HA

 ordered by the NLS and used extensively for training.
 A fourth copy was

-demonstrated in South Africa and was requisitioned by the Air Force.
+demonstrated in South Africa and was requisitioned by the South African Air Force.

-The last copy was requisitioned bij the LVA, at that time renamed
+The last copy, represented in the picture above, was requisitioned bij the LVA, at that time renamed

 Militaire Luchtvaart (ML, Military Air Force) and flew with orange